Schools & Universities

 1 Organized, fabricated and man-sourced prophecy.
 [1] [2]

-2 Only God -through the Holy Spirit- gives the often temporary gift of prophecy to whom he chooses.
+2 Only THEOS -through the HOLY SPIRIT- gives the often temporary gift of prophecy to whom he chooses.
 We are not able to choose others or ourselves to become a prophet.
 There is also no indication in the entire Bible that people had been specifically trained to become prophets.
 1Sam 19:20 and 2Kin 2:3 speak about prophets meeting as a 'group', but not as a 'school'.
 [1] [2] [3]

-3 Students practise 'grave soaking', the belief of absorbing the deceased's anointing from God.
+3 Students practise 'grave soaking', the belief of absorbing the deceased's anointing from G‑d.
 [1] [2] [3]

 Biblical Training.org [1]